czepluch/icelandic_escrow/README.md

 # Icelandic Escrow - Smart Contract Workshop

+> ⚠️ **WARNING: Educational Purpose Only**
+> This code is designed for training and educational purposes.
+It contains intentional bugs and security vulnerabilities for learning. **DO NOT use this code in production or with real funds.**

 A hands-on Solidity workshop for bank developers to understand distributed ledger development through building an escrow contract.

 ## Workshop Structure